FinOps Center

 Supported Platforms

 The FinOps Lead selects the platform at Business Request review time.
-The governance model — submission, approval, task generation, and Agent Bill attribution — is identical across all three.
+The governance model, covering submission, approval, task generation, and Agent Bill attribution, is identical across all four.
 The implementation and attribution mechanics differ.

 Bedrock